outlander24/Spark-Most-Frequent-Word-Counter/README.md

 upon available resources.

 ```$ ./bin/spark-submit --class MostFreqWord --master yarn most-freq-word-counter-1.0-SNAPSHOT.jar {path to a file}```
-The above snippet will let yarn to distribute tasks over clusters
+This snippet will let yarn to distribute tasks over clusters

 ```$ ./bin/spark-submit --class MostFreqWord --master local[k] most-freq-word-counter-1.0-SNAPSHOT.jar {path to a file}```
-The above snippet runs Spark locally with k worker threads to distribute the tasks to.
+This snippet runs Spark locally with k worker threads to distribute the tasks to.